‘Adventures With Iggy and Mr. Kirk’: A Series to Teach Good Values

 G | 22min per episode | children | 2024

 Filmed in Texas with support from the governor and the Texas Film Commission, this is the first TV series from publishing house Brave Books.
 It’s partly a feature format, centering on a human protagonist, Mr. Kirk (Kirk Cameron, also producer).
-It’s also a puppet show, featuring puppet characters, Iggy the Iguana (John Kennedy, also additional puppeteer) and Culture the Vulture (Rickey Boyd, also art director); it’s part animation, too.
+It’s also a puppet show, featuring puppet characters Iggy the Iguana (John Kennedy, also additional puppeteer) and Culture the Vulture (Rickey Boyd, also art director); it’s part animation, too.
 MAPLE, a treehouse computer, helps other characters make narrative leaps that would’ve otherwise made episodes too long for kids.

-Each episode depicts a supportive parental figure, Mr. Kirk, gently but firmly offering life lessons to a naive, curious, and occasionally willful puppet iguana Iggy, whom he looks after like a child rather than as a pet.
-Each episode draws on biblical truths from Brave Books’s Freedom Island book series, one book at a time.
+Each episode depicts a supportive parental figure, Mr. Kirk, gently but firmly offering life lessons to a naive, curious, and occasionally willful puppet iguana named Iggy, whom he looks after like a child rather than as a pet.
+Each episode draws on biblical truths from Brave Books’ Freedom Island book series, one book at a time.

 Freedom Island Series

 In Episode 2, low on self-esteem, Iggy falls for Culture’s lie.
 Culture says that as an iguana, Iggy isn’t loved by the human Mr. Kirk.
-Culture wants Iggy to change its identity and turn into a human to be better accepted.
+Culture wants Iggy to change his identity and turn into a human to be better accepted.

 The ideal audience is children aged 4 to 12, matching the ages of Brave Books readers.
 Once they’ve run through a few episodes, kids may learn to sing along to Jeffrey Steele’s theme song.
 The original score is by Kurt Heinecke.
 In the animated depiction of the book that Mr. Kirk reads in Episode 2, characters use rhymes to converse; parents and teachers might use some of them to liven up their chats with children.
 Cameron, a champion of faith-based media, brings warmth to his role.

-(L–R) Alexis Tonkin, John Kennedy, and Kirk Cameron on the set of “Adventures with Iggy and Mr. Kirk.”
+(L–R) Alexis Tonkin, John Kennedy, and Kirk Cameron on the set of “Adventures With Iggy and Mr. Kirk.”
 (Brave Books)

 Scene choreography here sometimes lacks subtlety.
 In Episode 2, a child suddenly pops up unexplained on MAPLE’s screen with a question (like on a game show) and Mr. Kirk answers.
 Or a prayer appears too abruptly in dialogue, complete with biblical tone.
 Screenwriters might weave these in less jarringly; currently they distract from the otherwise sincere storytelling.